 - Ask how the client is doing with the method and whether she is satisfied.
-Ask if she has any questions or anything to discuss.
+Ask if she has any questions or anything she would like to discuss.

-- Ask especially if she is concerned about bleeding changes.
+- In particular, ask if she is concerned about bleeding changes.
 Give her any information or help that she needs (see Managing Any Problems).

-- Ask a long-term client if she has had any new health problems since her last visit.
+- Ask long-term clients if they have had any new health problems since their last visit.
 Address problems as appropriate.
-For new health problems that may require switching methods, see New Problems That May Require Switching Methods.
+For new problems that may require switching methods, see New Problems That May Require Switching Methods.

-- Ask a long-term client about major life changes that may affect her needs—particularly plans for having children and STI/HIV risk.
+- Ask long-term clients about any major life changes that may affect family planning needs—particularly plans for having children and STI/HIV risk.
 Follow up as needed.

 - If she wants to keep using implants and no new medical condition prevents it, remind her how much longer her implants will protect her from pregnancy.